 All three of these robo-advisors are in the top four robo-advisors with the lowest fees, which is great news for investors who want to use Betterment, Wealthfront, or M1 Finance for their investment needs.

-M1 Finance is the leader in terms of fees; this robo-advisor offers 0 account management fees!
-Wealthfront isn’t too far behind, charging only 0.25% AUM on their accounts.
+M1 Finance is the leader in terms of fees; this robo-advisor offers zero account management fees.
+There is a low-fee premium M1 Plus available with added features.

 Minimum Investment Amounts

-Since these three robos vary so much in terms of fees and minimum balance requirements, it is difficult to rank them in terms of value; each brings something unique to the table while still offering affordable service.
+Since these three robos vary in terms of fees and minimum balance requirements, it is difficult to rank them in terms of value; each brings something unique to the table while still offering affordable service.

 Betterment vs. Wealthfront vs. M1 Finance Deep Dive